Spend a Summer at Wonderland Camp!

 Qualifications

-• You must provide two references we can call who will vouch for your good character and work ethic.
+- You must provide two references to vouch for your good character and work ethic.

-• You must be able to pass a background check and pass a medical physical administered by your personal doctor.
+- You must be able to pass a background check.

-• All staff except nurses, kitchen staff, and certain other support team members will sleep in the cabins with other counselors and our campers.
-All will help take care of the personal care needs of our campers, including helping them use the toilet and take showers.
+- Most staff sleep in the cabins with other counselors and our campers.
+Applicants, with the exception of kitchen staff, will be required to help take care of the personal care needs of our campers, including helping them use the toilet and take showers.

-• You will have a phone or face-to-face interview with the Camp Director or Assistant Camp Director that you will arrange when you complete the online application.
+- You will have a virtual interview with the Camp Director or Assistant Camp Director that you will schedule after submitting the application.

 Summer Jobs at Wonderland Camp